mvle/eurosys2021_PEF_OpenPOWER/README.md

 NOTE: Need sufficient memory in the VM (e.g., 22GB) for the intspeed benchmark, (631.deepsjeng\_s application) will fail to run correctly.
 Fails to allocate enough space for its hashtable.

 NOTE: The result to look for is the values in *Est. Base Run Time*

+### Block performance experiments:
+- *(Skip if using provided VM image)* yum install fio
+- In target VM:
+    - fio fio\_examples/fio-rand-RW.4.fio
+    - fio fio\_examples/fio-rand-RW.8.fio
+    - fio fio\_examples/fio-rand-RW.16.fio

+NOTE: the result value to look for is in *Run status group*, e.g., READ: bw=548KiB/s (561kB/s)...and WRITE: bw=364KiB/s (373kB/s)...

+### Network performance experiments:
+- Download, build, install uperf on host: https://github.com/uperf/uperf
+- *(Skip if using provided VM image)* Copy bin/uperf to the target VM
+- Copy entire uperf install directory to a separate host
+- On separate host, copy the uperf.sh script into the root of the uperf installed directory.
+- Disable firewall and enable port forwarding:
+    - On VM: sudo systemctl stop firewalld
+    - On separate host: sudo systemctl stop firewalld
+    - On VM's host, use provided script: ./net\_forwarding.sh <HOSTIP> <HOSTPORT> <VMIP> <VMPORT> <VMSUBNET>
+- In target VM: run ./uperf -s
+- On separate host, run the provided script ./uperf.sh

+NOTE: the result value to look for is in *Total* line, e.g., 16.13Mb/s from *Total     62.16MB /  32.33(s) =    16.13Mb/s       22400op/s*